mirasmitty/Project_Zillow/README.md

 11. We then used the `GridSearchCV` function from the scikit-learn library to optimize the hyperparameters of the XGB model, because it was our lowest-scoring model with a 99.8% accuracy.
 The best fit

-## Zillow Data Description

-### Days to Pending
-How long it takes homes in a Detroit to change to pending status on Zillow.com after first being shown as for sale.
-The reported figure indicates the mean number of days that it took for homes that went pending during the week being reported, to go pending.

-### Price Cuts
-- CThe mean price cut for listings in a Detroit during a given time period, expressed as a percentage (%) of list price.

-### Time
-The data was collected weekly across 315 weeks, allowing us to measure data across season and time.

-## Machine Learning Models

-In our analysis, we employed the following machine learning models:

-- Random Forest Regressor (RFR)
-- GradientBoosting Regressor (GBR)
-- Extreme Gradient Boosting (XGB)
-- GridSearchCV (model = XGBRegressor)

-These models were compared, and it was determined that XGB performed the worst among them, which is why we used a best fit for that model, in order to create a.

-## Usage

-Outline how users can utilize your project.
-Include examples and code snippets to guide them.

 ## Results